zuixjs/zkit/source/content/controllers/drawer-layout/index.md

 - `:auto-hide-width="<width_px>"` <small>optional</small>
   auto-hide panel if available width is less than specified value, otherwise show as fixed.
   Set to `-1` to always auto-hide.
 Default value is `960` pixels.
+- `:main-content` <small>optional</small>
+  element hosting the main page content.
+The drawer will automatically resize the content when open and page width is greater than `:auto-hide-width`

 ### Events